ThoughtWorksInc/microbuilder-sample/README.md

     function getSingleUser(username:String):Future<User>;
 }
 ```
 As you see, you can specify the url template in @route template.
 So if you call `getSingleUser("Atry")`, you are actually making a http request to `https://api.github.com/users/Atry`.
-And the response is a JSON like the following:

 Since making http request is a time consuming operation, we let it return a `Future` type for you to consume.